 There are two types of traditional sales channels in Argentina.
 One is through large-scale retailers with a defined but limited share of the market.
 The other is through the many specialized retailers that seek to protect their niches.

-The food retail market is loosely separated into three categories: traditional "mom and pop" stores scattered throughout local neighborhoods, self-service mini-markets and drugstores, and the supermarkets and hypermarkets.
+The food retail market is loosely separated into three categories: traditional "mom and pop" stores (locally called “chinos” no matter who owns them) scattered throughout local neighborhoods, self-service mini-markets and drugstores, and the supermarkets and hypermarkets.
 Consumers prefer hypermarkets and supermarkets for lower prices on weekly and monthly purchases.

-The United States continues to be one of Argentina's top trading partners.
-Many U.S. firms have been very successful in this market.
+The U.S. continues to be one of Argentina's top trading partners.
+Many U.S. firms have been very successful here and U.S. products have a strong reputation for quality and technological innovation.
 The U.S. lifestyle and consumption habits are increasingly influential.
-U.S. products have a strong reputation for quality and technological innovation.

-Always use a professional translator, and if possible, have a native Argentine speaker, such as your agent or distributor, review any materials before using them in the Argentine market.
-Any official document to be presented before the Argentine government authorities that is not in Spanish requires attachment of an official translation into Spanish by a Sworn Public Translator (Traductor Público), as well as certification by the Translators Association.
+Always use a professional translator, and if possible, have a native Argentine speaker, such as your agent or distributor, review any materials before using them in Argentina.
+Any official document to be presented before GOA authorities that is not in Spanish requires attachment of an official translation into Spanish by a Sworn Public Translator (Traductor Público), as well as certification by the Translators Association.

 Price and financing terms have become increasingly important selling factors.